This page shows you how to get started quickly with Cloud Code.

 - Modify the message "It's running!" to a message of your choosing.

-- Once you make this change, choose the Cloud Run: Deploy command using the Cloud Code status bar.
+- Once you make this change, choose the Deploy to Cloud Run command using the Command Palette.

 - Check that the service you just created is selected in Service Settings.

 - Click Deploy.

 - Once your application finishes building and deploying, you can refresh your service to see your updated message.

 You can also view logs from your deployed application with the Log Viewer that comes with Cloud Code.

 - Navigate to the Cloud Run explorer by clicking on its icon in the VS Code Activity bar on the left .

 Right-click on your Cloud Run service and choose View logs.